Here are the referendum questions to be put to Albertans later this year

 Posted Feb 19, 2026 6:45 pm.

-Premier Danielle Smith announced a provincial referendum later this year that will ask Albertans to weigh in on changes to immigration policy and potential constitutional reforms.
+Premier Danielle Smith has announced a provincial referendum later this year that will ask Albertans to weigh in on separation, immigration, and the constitution.

-The ballot in October will include questions on whether Alberta should take increased control over immigration, restrict provincially funded programs to citizens, permanent residents and those with Alberta‑approved status, impose a 12‑month residency requirement for non‑permanent residents seeking social supports, charge fees for their use of health and education systems, and require proof of citizenship to vote.
+The ballot includes questions on whether Alberta should take increased control over immigration, restrict provincially funded programs to citizens, permanent residents and those with Alberta‑approved status, impose a 12‑month residency requirement for non‑permanent residents seeking social supports, charge fees for their use of health and education systems, and require proof of citizenship to vote.

 Albertans will also be asked whether the province should work with other provinces to pursue constitutional amendments, including abolishing the Senate, allowing provinces to appoint their own superior court judges, opting out of federal programs without losing funding, and giving provincial laws priority over federal ones in areas of shared jurisdiction.

-Here is a full list of the “yes or no” referendum questions that will be put to Albertans next fall:
+Here is a full list of the referendum questions that will be put to Albertans next fall:

 Non-constitutional questions